 Outcome driven by innovationNo matter how you measure it, we deliver results for our partners.
 Our collaborative partnerships lead to exceptional performance and measurable outcomes.
 Our innovative solutions aim to increase quality of care, improve care coordination for patients, reduce provider burnout, and so much more.

-Total net savings to the Medicare Trust Fund since 2012, the first year of the program, generated by CHS Partner Shared Savings Program ACOs
+Total net savings to the Medicare Program since 2012, generated by CHS Partner ACOs

-Cumulative shared savings for CHS Partner Medicare Shared Savings Program ACOs since PY2012
+Cumulative earned savings for CHS Partner Medicare ACOs (MSSP and Next Generation ACOs) since PY2012

-Total net savings to the Medicare Trust Fund in PY2019
+Total net savings to the Medicare Trust Fund in PY2020

-Shared savings earned by CHS Partner Medicare Shared Savings Program ACOs in PY2019
+Shared savings earned by CHS Partner Medicare Shared Savings Program ACOs in PY2020

 Increase in Primary Care Services by CHS Partner Primary Care Providers